 The Nippy 4 is intended to be used in clinical settings (e.g. hospitals, sub-acute care institutions), public spaces and home environments as well as during portable applications such as wheelchairs, personal family vehicles, ground ambulances and civil aircraft, excluding helicopters.

 It is not intended for use during emergency transportation.

-1.5 Intended Users
+1.5 Operation by Lay Users